Question 1: How many applications do you receive, interviews do you grant, and applicants do you accept in an average year?

 Question 10: How and when will I know if I’ve been invited for an interview?

-You will be notified by phone between December and March, should you be selected for an interview.
+You will be notified by e-mail between September and March, should you be selected for an interview.

 Question 11: When are acceptance letters and final notification letters mailed?